Soartex/Texture-Patcher-v1/README.md

 gradle clean assemble
 ```

-The patcher uses the default soartex files for now.
+The patcher uses the default soartex downloads, change them in the externalconfig.txt if you want to host your own.

 __This project is compatible with Java 6 and up.__